jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

 ### Destruction

 The second consideration is global *destructors*.
-The native solution is to register them with `.fini_array`, but this has a subtle failure condition: a destructor should only be called once the object has been *successfully* initialized.
+The naive solution is to register them with `.fini_array`, but this has a subtle failure condition: a destructor should only be called once the object has been *successfully* initialized.
 If the program is terminated mid-initialization, we can only destruct those objects that have completed their constructor.
 The global finalizer, by contrast, runs through *everything* in `_fini` or `.fini_array`.